 - Google Keep: More a note-taking service, but a great place to collect your tasks and it’s Google, so it works with its other apps.

-Kanban is a planner that visualizes workflow in the form of cards and columns.
-The kanban cards represent tasks, and are stacked underneath columns that stand for the different stages in the production cycle.
+Kanban boards are a planning tool that helps project managers visualize workflow in the form of cards and columns.
+The kanban cards represent tasks and are stacked underneath columns that stand for the different stages in the production cycle.
 For example, a card might assign a task like fixing a bug in a software project.
-The columns then would be to do, doing, test, done.
+The columns would be to do, doing, test, done.
 The card moves from one to another as the team member assigned completes the work.

-The advantages of using kanban is that is helps teams know what needs to be done and when, while giving managers a view into the process so they can track and reallocate resources as necessary to keep the work moving forward smoothly.
-It balances resources to capacity, while improving that process regularly.
+The advantage of using kanban is that it helps teams know what needs to be done and when, while giving managers a view into the process so they can track and reallocate resources as necessary to keep the work moving forward smoothly.
+It balances resources to capacity while improving that process regularly.
 This reduces waste as well as time wasted, efficiencies are increased and productivity improves.